Salsa made with a drill, and more: TikTok offers glimpses of life during the Texas storm

 We are not ok here.. 😢😢#dailyvlog #myroutine #countryliving #texaswinterstorm #texaswinterstorm2021♬ original sound - Evan Brister

 Another video, from Austin, features water pouring in through a jagged hole in the ceiling into overflowing buckets.
 “Texas is a nightmare right now,” reads its caption.
 “Nothing is built for these temperatures.”
-One user in Houston shows what appears to be a home office, with water flowing onto a computer.
+One user in Houston showed what appears to be a home office, with water flowing onto a computer.
 Many, many, many more showed similar scenes of water destruction.

 The videos, even the dark ones, all share one thing: They make an untenable situation more tenable by creating community.
 And, in many videos, glimmers of admirable selflessness shine through.
 There are many TikToks dedicated to teaching others to prevent your pipes from freezing and bursting.
 And some people offer to share their resources with others.